Whe1veWUPK/SEU-CSE-CVProject/README.md

 The course lab include three parts, and in summer school, we only need to do first two parts.

-And the first part is made by Hanlong Liu, and the second part is made by me.
+And this project only includes the part2.
 Followings are the tasks' description.

 ![Alt text](image.png)